 - Viral infections, such as chickenpox, Coxsackie virus, Epstein-Barr, or HIV

-- Exposure to certain toxins, such as lead, mercury, thallium, alcohol, and organophosphates found in insecticides
+- Exposure to certain toxins, such as lead, mercury, thallium, alcohol, and some insecticides

-- Paraneoplastic syndromes—occurs when the immune system attacks the cerebellum in the area of a cancer
+- Paraneoplastic syndromes—happens when the immune system attacks the cerebellum in the area of a cancer

 - Certain vaccinations

-Recurrent acute cerebellar ataxia may marked by periods of inactivity and flares.
-Factors that may increase your chance of recurrent acute cerebellar ataxia include:
+Recurrent acute cerebellar ataxia may be marked by periods of inactivity and flares.
+Things that may raise the risk of this are:

-- Speech disturbances with slurred speech and changes in tone, pitch, and volume
+- Speech problems, such as slurred speech and changes in tone, pitch, and volume

 - Nausea and vomiting